(“Autumn” playlist from my YouTube Channel. Click the upper left-hand corner of the video to reveal the entire playlist).

 Some parts of the trail are scarred by logging which contrasts greatly with the un-touched parcels of land..
-The panorama from the top of Blue Mountain (the highest point in the HRM) displays Fall brilliance for kilometres in every direction.
+The panorama from the top of Blue Mountain (the highest point in the HRM) displays Fall brilliance for kilometers in every direction.

 Views of Halifax in the distance, are encompassed by rolling hills blushing with colour.